f5devcentral/f5-aci-labs/docs/service_center/manage_l2l3.rst

 |

-Clear that field (once you hover over it you will see a X sign, click on that).
+- Clear that field (once you hover over it you will see a X sign, click on that).
 The field will get cleared.
 Then click submit and click on Submit Changes

-Check under L4-L7->Services->Deployed Graph Instance  - there is no deployed graph now
+- Check under L4-L7->Services->Deployed Graph Instance  - there is no deployed graph now

-Let's re-deploy it, back to the contract and subject menu.
-Let's assign the 2ARM-Template back to the L4-L7 Service Graph paramter
+- Go back to Tenant LAX->Contracts->Standard->BIGIP-VE-Standalone-Contract->Subject and re-deploy the graph.
+Assign the 2ARM-Template back to the L4-L7 Service Graph paramter and click submit

-Check the deployed graph instance and also the VLANs allocated under the function node.
+- Check under L4-L7->Services->Deployed Graph Instance again then timeyou will notice the VLANs allocated under the function node.
 They will be different from what was assigned earlier

 |